project-origin/registry/meeting_minutes/implementer_day_18_01_2023.md

 ### Assignments
 - @MartinSchmidt states that he will check branches and do unit tests
 - @tschudid agrees to review PR [#80](https://github.com/project-origin/registry/pull/80) by @Quacktiamauct
-- @wisbech onboarding of Fraunhofer Institute PhD's to the project. @wisbech is primus motor on this, hence tagged here.
+- @wisbech onboarding of the two PhD's to the project. @wisbech is primus motor on this, hence tagged here.
 - Merging open PRs.
 At the time of writing, this includes: [#47](https://github.com/project-origin/registry/pull/47), [#53](https://github.com/project-origin/registry/pull/53), [#80](https://github.com/project-origin/registry/pull/80), and [#81](https://github.com/project-origin/registry/pull/81)
 - @wisbech and @tpryds agree to write a paper on the implemented functionality
 - @lauranolling create project view for draft issues and go through open issues.
 Go through labels and remove `1`, `2`, `3`, `4`, `5`